Amman Valley Railway: Branch Line history

 Originally developed by the Llanelly Railway and Dock Company, which by 1840 had reached Pantyffynnon.
 Here the railway branched, with the Amman Valley developed for commercial purposes to transport extracted coal to North Dock, Llanelli.
 The eventual plan was to develop the line as far as Clydach on the Morriston Loop, but this never happened.

 Taken over by the Great Western Railway on amalgamation in 1923, its stock was converted to standard GWR rural practices.
 The line was closed to passenger services by British Railways on 18 August 1958, ahead of the Beeching Axe, although it did stay open as a freight route until the closure of the Abernant Colliery super pit in 1988.

 Former rolling stock

 In mid-2006, a British Rail Class 103 diesel multiple unit (DMU) vehicle was saved from scrapping in Coventry by AVRS, moving it to Swansea for later restoration and possible eventual use on the line, but was passed over to an Essex Museum for restoration in 2008.
-This was M50397, of the Denbigh & Mold Junction Railway.
+This was M50397, of the Denbigh & Mold Junction Railway, which was scrapped at Swansea in 2009.

 The Society once owned three tank wagons (from the Swansea Vale Railway) at Cwmgors which were gradually being refurbished ready for use on the heritage line section.
 They have received offers of several locomotives from various organizations and patrons.